nakov/playwright-example/README.md

-# Example of Playwright Test Automation Framework
+# Example of Web App Testing with Playwright

 This example demonstrates how to setup and run the `Playwright` test automation framework for Web apps on multiple Web browsers: Chrome, Firefox, WebKit (Safari).